mp-sec/azure-siem-tutorial/README.md

 ## Record Delimiter
 Clicking next will present you with a preview of the log files contents:
 ![image](https://user-images.githubusercontent.com/99374038/179317994-e97475c3-c9d0-4fbb-82b0-3e201d93784b.png)
 It should look the same, but it's always good to give things a once over to ensure everything is in working order.
-Once your are done reviewing, click next.
+Once you're are done reviewing, click next.

 ## Collection Paths
 This is where we tell the custom log the location of the log file inside of the VM.
 We will want to select the file system type, which is Windows, and the path of the log file, which is C:\ProgramData\failed_rdp.log: